-Because there were many partners that did not reply or claimed to have no standardization activities, awareness raising will be a major activity during the next months, trying to query the positions of those partners and to support analysis of the UC and CDTs (in the tables of the questionnaires often abridged to "CT" instead of CDT) with respect to provide a more complete picture of relevant standards, the approach indicated in Section 5.1 (Figure 10).
-This is the basis for final steps to consideration of (evolving and existing) standards during work in progress and identification of a few potential contributions to standards.
+Because there were many partners that did not reply or claimed to have no standardization activities, awareness raising was a major activity during the last months, trying to query the positions of those partners and to support analysis of the UC and CDTs (in the tables of the questionnaires often abridged to "CT" instead of CDT) with respect to provide a more complete picture of relevant standards, the approach indicated in section 5.1 (Figure 11) was chosen.
+This was the basis for final steps to consideration of (evolving and existing) standards during work in progress and identification of a few potential contributions to standards.
 Standardization is an ongoing process which takes longer than a research project like PowerizeD, and results that can be transferred to standardization work are to be expected towards the end of the project.
+This activity had a positive result, the number of replies with data increased from 25 to 36, and several more activities of partners and relevant standards for Use Cases/CDTs could be identified (section 5, updated tables).